-Prior to joining Hinshaw & Culbertson LLP in March 2015, Ms. Abshier worked for over six years an associate at a boutique litigation firm in St. Louis.
-She served for three years as a judicial clerk at the Missouri Court of Appeals, Eastern District, for two appellate judges.
-During law school Ms. Abshier clerked at a Columbia, Missouri firm and she worked as a research assistant to two professors.
+Prior to joining Hinshaw & Culbertson LLP in March 2015, Ms. Abshier worked at a boutique litigation firm in St. Louis defending FELA and tort claims.
+She also served as a clerk on the Missouri Court of Appeals, Eastern District, for two appellate judges.

 - Missouri Bar Association, Member